ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 body part (for example, an inline image) within another part.
 See {Nested body examples} for an example of how the part index is calculated.

+## External content

+It is common in Instant Messaging systems to reference external content via URI that will be processed automatically, either to store bulky content (ex: videos, images, recorded sounds) outside the the messaging infrastructure, or to access a specific service URI, for example, a media forwarding service for conferencing.

+An ExternalPart is a convenient way to reference this content.
+It provides a similar function to the message/external-body media type.
+It optionally includes the size of the data in octets (or zero if the length is not provided).
+It also includes an optional timestamp after which the external content is invalid, expressed as seconds since the start of the UNIX epoch (01-Jan-1970), or zero if the content does not expire.

+Typically, external content is encrypted with an ephemeral symmetric key before it is uploaded, and whatever is necessary for decryption is shared over the message channel.

+It is a matter of local policy where the content is uploaded.
+Often in federated messaging systems, the sender of the content stores the external content in their own domain, but in some systems the content is stored in the "owning" or "hub" domain of the MLS group.

+Before being uploaded, external content is encrypted with an IANA-registered Authenticated Encryption with Additional Data (AEAD) algorithm as described in [@!RFC5116].
+The key, nonce, and additional authenticated data (aad) values are set to the values used during the encryption.
+Unless modified by an extension, the default value of the `aad` is zero length.

+If the external URL is a service, the `encAlg` is set to zero, and the `key`, `nonce`, and `aad` fields are zero length.

+Implementations of this specification MUST implement the AES-128-GCM algorithm.

 ## Derived Data Values